jamesmuking5/Cardiac_Segmentation_FYP_Server/README_RECONSTRUCTION.md

 ### Common Issues

-**"No AI-generated segmentation masks found"**
+**"No editable segmentation masks found"**
-- Ensure segmentation has been completed using the AI pipeline
+- Ensure segmentation has been completed or refined/edited by the user
-- Manual segmentation masks are not supported for reconstruction
+- Raw AI segmentation masks (unedited) are not supported for reconstruction
-- Verify segmentation masks have `isMedSAMOutput: true`
+- Verify segmentation masks have `isMedSAMOutput: false` (editable masks)

 **"End-diastole frame X exceeds project frame count"**
 - Check project metadata for actual frame count